WingTechCorner/WTC_PROJECT-Eagle-PCB-Project-Files/README.md

-# 50x50mm_rounded-corner_PCB
+# Wing Tech Corner's 50x50mm Rounded Corner PCB Eagle Design Files

-BRD files for the 50x50mm rounded corner PCB I cover in my youtube video and tutorial article.
+Eagle Design BRD file for the 50x50mm Corner PCB Eagle Design Files.

+You can watch the youtube video of the design process from beginning to end at: https://www.youtube.com/watch?v=AjLmpPawj-8